Quick Links

 Pupils can use the terms longitude and latitude correctly.

-Pupils can identify different environments.
+Pupils can identify different environments and issues within a named location

 Pupils begin to understand economic activity